Therapy for the Highly Sensitive Person in San Antonio

 But…that gift comes with a cost.

-❉ And when someone gives you feedback (even politely), it feels like your mind goes straight to: See?
-You’re not good enough after all.
+And when someone gives you feedback (even politely or seemingly helpful), it feels like your mind goes straight to: You’re not enough after all.

 The pressure to perform in a fast, loud world?
 It’s a lot.
-Even when you’re giving 110% (which, let’s be honest, you always are).
+Even when you’re giving 110% (which, honestly, you always are).

 How HSP Therapy Can Help